skillrepos/copilot-ext/labs.md

 1. For our labs in this workshop, we have a set of code that implements a simple *to-do* app, written in Python with a toolkit called *Flask*.
    The files for this app are in a subdirectory named *app*.
 Change into that directory in the terminal and take a look at the app's files.
    To view the files, you can either click on them in the file list on the left or you can open them with the *code* commands below.
 But make sure to switch into the *app* directory.)
+<br><br>

 ```
 cd app